mibe/electronics/thunder-timer/README.md

 * C1 is close to a mounting hole, which is not a good idea when using MLCC capacitors, since the failure mode when mechanically overstressed is a short.
 But since the PCB will be mounted in a plastic case not much force can be applied anyways, so this shouldn't be a problem.
 * The latest revision mainly uses SMD components.
 I just couldn't be bothered to update the other passives to SMD...

+# Fuses
+To protect NiMH batteries the brownout detector has been enabled to trigger at 1.8 V. The microcontroller will work with the default fuses though.

 # License
 (C) 2018, 2019 Michael Bemmerl
 ## Hardware / PCB